erzawansyah/fhevm-starterkit/docs/07_METADATA_GENERATION_FLOW.md

 # Build Metadata from Contract

-Script untuk generate metadata.json secara otomatis dari NatSpec comments yang ada di Solidity contract.
+Script to automatically generate metadata.json from NatSpec comments in Solidity contracts.

-## Cara Menggunakan
+## How to Use

 ### Basic Usage